KellyParks/Node-Mongo-Express-App/README.md

 ## To Run:

-Open a bash terminal at the root of the project, and run `node server.js`.
+Open a bash terminal at the root of the project, and run the following commands:

+`npm install`
+`npm start`

 Then navigate to `localhost:3000` in a browser.